unabstracted/tekx/xray/index.rst

   perform well with mixed workloads.
 - **Feature Set Implications**
   X-Ray tests use standard APIs throughout tests to clone and manage VMs, take snapshots, and perform other system manipulations.
 Systems should perform efficiently while using features intended for virtualized infrastructure.

-X-Ray is a key tool for differentiating the superior architecture of Nutanix compared to platforms such as VSAN, HyperFlex, and Simplivity.
-X-Ray uses industry standard load generation tools such as **fio** and transparent/modifiable test cases to build customer confidence in test results.
-In the same way Nutanix elevates conversation above basic HCI to focus on the real impacts of the Enterprise Cloud, X-Ray elevates conversations around platform evaluation and can act as key, measurable success criteria for POCs.
-X-Ray can also be used in non-competitive situations to build customer confidence in the Nutanix platform and potential grow deal sizes and take on additional workloads.

 Getting Engaged with the Product Team .....................................